lohcoh/lohcoh-core/lohcoh-core/README.md

 As an example...

 Suppose we want create a module that will add a main navigation menu to an application.
-How will the developer tell the system what menu items should included?
+How will the developer tell the system what menu items should be included?

 There are many possibilities...
 - configuration file